By Donna Gehrke-White

 Free visit to horses (and a park)

 Tradewinds Park, 3600 W. Sample Rd., in Coconut Creek offers a look back to an easier time, when Broward still had farms.
-You can visit the park’s educational farm and its farmhouse museum.
+You can visit the park’s educational farm and its farmhouse museum on weekends and holidays.
 The park literally was once Tradewinds Farm.
 It raised horses.
 What may be the most touching: The horses now help the handicapped.
 They are housed in bright-red stables.
-You can go on horse rides on the park’s many trails.
+You can go on horse rides on the park’s many trails, for a fee.
 The park also has hiking trails and fishing lakes throughout its 627 acres.
 It is open seven days a week from 8 a.m. to 6 p.m. with hours extended to 7:30 p.m. during Daylight Savings Time.
-It’s free during the week; $1.50 per person on weekends.
+It’s free during the week; $1.50 per person on weekends and holidays.
 Call 954-357-8870.

 Starry, starry night view for free